-From Beauty to Special Effects Makeup (and Everything in Between), John's work has been featured on movie screens throughout his 40 year career.
+From Special Effects Makeup to Beauty (and everything in between), John Caglione Jr.'s work has been featured on movie & television screens throughout his 40 plus year career.

-Through the recommendation of Production Designer Richard Sylbert (The Cotton Club), John was awarded the prosthetic department head duties by Warren Beatty for the film "Dick Tracy".
-John considers "Dick Tracy" as the cornerstone film job of his career, winning the Academy Award, British Academy Award and Science Fiction Film Award for Best Makeup in 1990.
+Through the recommendation of Production Designer Richard Sylbert (The Cotton Club- of which John was Prosthetic Designer), John was awarded the prosthetic department head duties by Warren Beatty for the film "Dick Tracy".
+John considers "Dick Tracy" as a cornerstone film job of his career, winning the Academy Award, British Academy Award and Science Fiction Film Award for Best Makeup in 1990.
 This was also the film where John met legendary actor Al Pacino and a life long working relationship began.

 In 2004, John won the Emmy Award for Best Makeup - for his work on Al Pacino in "Angels in America".
 In 2009, John earned an Emmy nomination for his work on Pacino in the HBO Movie "You Don't Know Jack".
 Pacino portrayed Dr Jack Kavorkian.

-In 2009, John also earned an Academy Award nomination for his work in "The Dark Knight", transforming Heath Ledger in to The Joker.
+In 2009, John earned an Academy Award nomination for his work in "The Dark Knight", transforming Heath Ledger into The Joker.